orientechnologies/orientdb-docs/Import-the-Database-of-Beers.md

 ![](images/etl/openbeerdb/studio_browse_expand_beer.png)

-Same result can be visualized using an external graph library.
+The same result can be visualized using an external graph library.
 For instance, the following graph has been obtained using the library [vis.js](http://visjs.org) where the input *visjs* dataset has been created with a java program created using the OrientDB's Java [Graph API](Graph-Database-Tinkerpop.md):

 ![](images/etl/openbeerdb/library_visjs_expand_beer.png)

 We can also query bigger portions of the graph.
-The following image shows all beer *Category* nodes and for each of them all the linked *Style* nodes (the visualization has been created using the library [vis.js](http://visjs.org)):
+For example, the following image shows all beer *Category* nodes and for each of them all the connected *Style* nodes (the visualization has been created using the library [vis.js](http://visjs.org)):

 ![](images/etl/openbeerdb/library_visjs_class_category_and_style.png)